haiku/website/content/blog/bitigchi/2020-10-01-haiku_monthly_activity_report_september_2020.md

 Pascal Abresch made TeamMonitor and AboutSystem compliant to the system colours; previously the text colours would not react properly to dark system themes.

-PulkoMandy fixed various issues with MediaPlayer and ffmpeg implementation that caused seeking and cover art display problems.
+PulkoMandy fixed various issues with MediaPlayer and ffmpeg implementation that caused high CPU usage and problems with seeking audio files with cover art.

 Murai Takashi made some code cleanups in various system parts.